soi-20/brains/README.md

 ### `Functions (WIP)`

-- Thinking Model
+- Thinking Models
-- Storytelling and Lead
+- Strategy and Lead
-- Strategy
-- Design and Engineering
-- Macro and Micro
+- Execution

 ### `How to Search (clone to local)`